Mitral valve replacement: Transcatheter mitral valve replacement

 Rather than removing the existing valve, transcatheter mitral valve replacement involves wedging a new valve into the site of the existing valve.
 The replacement valve is delivered to the site of the existing valve through a tube called a catheter.
 The catheter may be inserted through the femoral artery in the thigh, or through a small incision in the chest.
-Once the replacement valve is in place, it is expanded, pushing the old valve’s leaflets (the sections that open and close) out of the way.
+Once the replacement valve is in place, it is expanded, pushing the old valve's leaflets (the sections that open and close) out of the way.

-Transcatheter mitral valves are still being studied in clinical trials; none are commercially available.

 Alternatives to mitral valve replacement

 Repair

 Many mitral valves can be repaired instead of replaced.
 In fact, mitral valve repair is recommended by international guidelines wherever possible.
-Advantages of mitral valve repair over replacement include lower surgical mortality (~1% for repair vs ~5% for replacement), lower rates of stroke and endocarditis (an infection of the heart’s inner lining), equivalent or better long‑term durability, and improved long-term survival.
+Advantages of mitral valve repair over replacement include lower surgical mortality (~1% for repair vs ~5% for replacement), lower rates of stroke and endocarditis (an infection of the heart's inner lining), equivalent or better long‑term durability, and improved long-term survival.
 Patients who have their valve repaired have a similar life expectancy to the general population.
 In addition, patients may not need to take anticoagulants long term following mitral valve repair.